nextsimdg/xios_cpp_toy/README.md

 This particular "complex" example can be found here in `templates/xios/example_complex_iodef_xml`, it might give you a flavor of the real-world usage of XIOS as opposed to the present tiny example!

+The good news is that the XML file design is independent from the XIOS interface used, so all official documentation attached to the Fortran interface is relevant here!

 ### Compile the test